makersacademy/chitter-challenge/README.md

 ## Approach
 I wanted to simulate Twitter with this challenge, but I really enjoy the styling of Slack.
 I decided to combine the two a bit to make my own layout.
 Particularly, I wanted to keep the project idea of Twitter but separate peeps by the day they were created.

 This was quite a long project that included a few optional challenges.
-I knew this would be a tough week to finish the bonus challenges because I had never worked with validation before.
+I knew this would be a tough week to finish the bonus challenges for due to never working with validation.
 I decided to focus more on the first four user stories and allow for the additional account validation if I had time.

+I also made an effort to use a responsive design for this project, which turned out pretty well for the first attempt.
+It's not perfect in any sense of the word, but it is an improvement from last week.

+There was a bit of a challenge allowing for apostrophes in the body of a peep.
+I solved this by replacing all apostrophes with a unique UTF-8 character "†".
+Obviously, this is not the best solution, but it is quite unlikely to cause problems unless someone used that character in a peep, in which case it would be replaced by an apostrophe when being displayed on-screen.
+I hope to find a better solution for PSQL queries in the future.

 ## Summary
 The user acts as a member of the Chitter website.
 Unfortunately, I never got to account creation and validation, so in its current state it simply asks for your name instead of logging in or signing up.
 Once the user enters his / her name, a "peep" can be made and is added to the feed of all previous peeps.
-All peeps are stored in a local psql database on my own machine.
+All peeps are stored in a local psql database on the user's machine.
 When viewing, the database is connected to and the peeps are retrieved including name, date, time, and text of each peep.
-When being displayed, these peeps are sorted in reverse chronological order both by the time created and the date created.
+When being displayed, these peeps are sorted in reverse chronological order both by the time created and the date created, meaning the newest peep will always be on top.

 ## State of project and changes to be made
 The first four user stories have been satisfied, assuming that entering a name counts as "signing up".
 As i stated above, the rest have not been completed.